About Metabolic Syndrome (Syndrome X)

 To diagnose metabolic syndrome, healthcare professionals commonly perform the following examinations, tests, and procedures:

-• Comprehensive medical assessment: This includes a physical exam (including measurement of weight circumference and blood pressure) and a complete medical history.
+• Comprehensive medical assessment: This includes a physical exam (including measurement of waist circumference and blood pressure) and a complete medical history.
 Additional testing may be performed based on symptoms.

 • Blood tests: A blood sample is taken to analyze fasting glucose, triglycerides, total cholesterol, and high-density lipoprotein (HDL)-cholesterol levels.